Sunny (singer): 2008–present: Acting and solo projects

 In March 2014, Sunny participated in the Korean-dubbed version of the animated film Rio 2.
 She voiced Jewel, a female Spix's macaw.
 The director noted on her ability to not only deliver the lines, but also successfully expressed other sound effects, like breathing.
 In an interview, Sunny felt that the most appealing part of dubbing is the ability to go back to her childhood.
 In June 2014, Sunny was cast in her second musical, Singin' in the Rain, based on the 1952 movie of the same name.
 Sunny played Kathy Selden, an aspiring actress.
 In November 2014, her solo song, "First Kiss", was released as a part of musician Hwang Sung Je's Project Super Hero series.

-Sunny at Style Icon Asia on March 15, 2016.

 Between 2014 and 2015, she became a cast member of the SBS's reality show Roommate.
 The show featured a group of celebrities living together, sharing the house as well as household tasks.
 During the same period, Sunny hosted the MBC radio show's FM Date.
 She contributed her own self-written logo song for the show and also won the "Rookie Radio DJ Award" at the year-end MBC Entertainment Awards.
 In April 2015, Sunny's voice was featured on indie-band Roof Top House's debut single "Heart Throbbing".
 The song managed to enter Gaon Digital Chart at number 89.
 In August-October 2015, she was a co-host for the short-lived JTBC's variety show Serial Shopping Family.

+Sunny at Style Icon Asia in 2016.

 In March 2016, it was revealed that Sunny would be a celebrity judge in the new show, Vocal War: God's Voice.
 The purpose of the show is to create a one-on-one vocal battle between veteran singers in Korea and talented amateur vocalists.
 Starting from June 2016, Sunny joined the main cast of the JTBC variety show Cheonhajangsa (천하장사), a show featuring various traditional markets.

 In August 2023, Sunny left SM after her exclusive contract with the company ended.

 In April 2025, A2O Entertainment announced that Sunny signed a contract, effective from 2024, to serve as a special trainer for its trainees.
 This new agency was established by her uncle, Lee Soo-man, the former executive producer of SM Entertainment.